-- 1. Elect three Class II directors for a three-year term; - 2.
+- 1. Elect two Class III directors for a three-year term; - 2.
 Conduct an advisory vote to approve the compensation of our named executive officers; - 3.
-Ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending March 31, 2022; and - 4.
+Approve Amendment No. 2 to the Hamilton Lane Incorporated 2017 Equity Incentive Plan; - 4.
+Ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending March 31, 2023; and - 5.
 Transact any other business as may properly come before the meeting or any adjournment or postponement thereof.

-You can vote at the Annual Meeting electronically or by proxy if you were a stockholder of record at the close of business on July 7, 2021.
+You can vote at the Annual Meeting electronically or by proxy if you were a stockholder of record at the close of business on July 6, 2022.
 You may revoke your proxy at any time prior to its exercise at the Annual Meeting.